Stamped Concrete

 texture-stamping-the-surface-of-concrete

-The stamped concrete is allowed to dry overnight and then the Concrete Sealer will applied.
+The concrete is allowed to dry overnight and then the Concrete Sealer will applied.

 What Options Are Available For Your Stamped Concrete Project

-Whether your stamped concrete is uniform across the entire project or several stamped concrete ‘piece’ components are part of an overall design, each are considered an individual stamped concrete project.
+Whether your concrete is uniform across the entire project with one pattern or several stamped concrete ‘piece’ components are part of an overall design, each are considered an individual .

-Each Stamped Concrete Project Requires A Selection From The Following Three Categories:
+A Selection Is to Be Made From The Following Three Categories:

 • Category 1 – Stamp Pattern | To Stamp The Surface Of Your Concrete With